arushi2610/learning-resources/README.md

 If you're looking for specific technology or tool and their resources to get started, check out other files in this repository for a list of resources.

+Create a pull request to add the resources you'd like in this repository.

 ### Free Coding Resources

 * [Codecademy](https://www.codecademy.com/) - Interactive coding lessons.